io-gui/io/docs/deep-dive.md

 > **Warning!** This feature is not fully tested!

 By default, all nodes and elements handle changes synchronously, meaning that change handler functions and events happen immediately after the change.
-While this means that nodes react as fast as possible, it can also lead to inneficiencies in complex systems where multiple properties are changing frequently.
+While this means that nodes react as fast as possible, it can also lead to inefficiencies in complex systems where multiple properties are changing frequently.

-Just like in the batching example above we can get into a scenario where change handler fuctions are called excessively.
+Just like in the batching example above we can get into a scenario where change handler functions are called excessively.
 Again, this is fine but we can avoid redundant work by setting node's `lazy` property to `true`.
-This will effectively change node's reactivity to lazy (asynchronous) regime.
+This will effectively change node's reactivity to a lazy (asynchronous) regime.

 In lazy regime, nodes don't invoke change events until the next `requestAnimationFrame` cycle.
 Multiple property changes can happen during this time and the resulting sequence of change events and handler function invocations will be automatically batched.